cwangaw/directPoly_simplifiedR/README.md

 # directPoly
-This is a demonstration code for the paper Direct Serendipity and Mixed Finite Elements on Convex Polygons.
+This is a demonstration code for the paper A Practical Improvement of Direct Serendipity Spaces on Convex Polygons.

 ## Authors
 - [Todd Arbogast](arbogast@ices.utexas.edu)